ryu9827/gifto/audit/kovan-functional-tests.md

 ### Contract owner
  - [ ] Turn on sales when it is already on.[0x06a246](https://kovan.etherscan.io/tx/0x06a246d6e7cecc2d9223dea578472431b0ffec77f9c8c6d3810f14aa23b67d5c)
- Suggest to verify the variable status before turn it on.
-Or you just lose your gas if it is already on.
+ <font color=coral>Suggest to verify the variable status before turn it on.
+Or you just lose your gas if it is already on.</font>
  - [ ] Turn off sales when it is already off.[0x06a246](https://kovan.etherscan.io/tx/0x06a246d6e7cecc2d9223dea578472431b0ffec77f9c8c6d3810f14aa23b67d5c)
  Suggest to verify the variable status before turn it off.
 Or you just lose your gas if it is already off.
  - [ ]